top of page

 In contemporary sport marketing, visibility has become a commodity.
 Attention, on the other hand, is a privilege.

-For years, sport sponsorship followed a simple rule: place a logo on the court, on a jersey, or on tournament materials and hope someone would notice.
+For years, sports sponsorship followed a simple rule: place a logo on the court, on a jersey, or on tournament materials and hope someone would notice.
 This model worked when television and major media concentrated attention.
 Today, the landscape has changed.
 Players, fans, and local communities expect more than just a logo.

-Originally, a sponsor was not someone who bought visibility, but someone who supported a club, a player, or an event to help it thrive.
+The word sponsorship comes from the Latin spondere, meaning to solemnly promise, to guarantee, to take responsibility.
+Originally, a sponsor was not someone who bought visibility but someone who supported a club, a player, or an event to help it thrive.
+Returning to this meaning is crucial to understand why padel sponsorship needs to evolve beyond simple branding.

-Courts plastered with logos, ads surrounding tournaments, pre-rolls you didn’t choose to watch, messages that reach people even when they are not mentally engaged.
+In sport, you see this everywhere, but only once a certain level of mass visibility is reached.
+Courts plastered with logos, ads surrounding tournaments, and pre-rolls you didn’t choose to watch.
+Messages reach people even when they are not mentally engaged.

 As a UK sponsorship expert once said when speaking about sports like cricket or rugby: